 Additional studies were performed in the groundwater plume west of Dunn Field to aid the Dunn Field Off Depot Groundwater Final Remedial Design Rev. 1 (Off Depot RD) (CH2M HILL, 2008).
 An Off-site Design-Related Investigation (DRI) was performed to evaluate site hydrogeology and CVOC concentrations in groundwater, with monitoring wells installed and sampled in a phased approach.
 The Off-site DRI showed that the high-concentration portion of the plume (<500 μg/L) extended further downgradient from Dunn Field than previously known.
-These findings led to the Early Implementation of Selected Remedy (EISR) to reduce contaminant mass downgradient of the planned permeable reactive barrier (PRB) location in order to ensure that the portion of the plume slated for monitored natural attenuation (MNA) in the ROD was not unduly extensive or high in concentration.
+These findings led to the Early Implementation of Selected Remedy (EISR) to reduce contaminant mass downgradient of the plume glated for monitored natural attenuation (MNA) in the ROD was not unduly extensive or high in concentration.
 The EISR Interim Remedial Action Completion Report (EISR IRACR) (MACTEC, 2005) was approved by USEPA in September 2005; the Off-site DRI report is included as Appendix A of the EISR IRACR.